jdtengineering/wooooocommerce/readme.md

 # wooooocommerce

 Play a sound everytime someone bought something on your Woocommerce shop, woooooo!
+(That's 5 o's)

 How to use:
 Create a webhook in woocommerce and add you consumer key and secret to a file called `keys.json`.
 Also add your website's url to the file.
 For example: